noodlecollie/wzl-cutl/readme.md

 There are a few things that `wzl-cutl` specifically avoids:

 * Re-implementing functions which are available in the C standard, up to and including C11.
-  * It does, however, implement some POSIX functions where these functions may be missing, or named differently, between Windows and Linux.
+  * It does, however, implement some C annex or POSIX functions where these functions may be missing, or named differently, between Windows and Linux.
 Wherever possible, these functions are written to simply call into the system's implementation.
 * Re-implementing functions that are already available in existing third party C libraries.
 For a list of libraries which provide useful functionality, see the [Useful Libraries](#useful-libraries) section.

 ## Useful Libraries